 Our work is highly variable and covers a broad spectrum of topics, including inventorying existing biological and physical resources, identifying and managing threats to sensitive resources, and engaging the surrounding community in stewarding important park sites.
 Work sites are in a variety of coastal habitats from oak-bay woodlands to coastal freshwater marshes both north and south of the Golden Gate Bridge.
 Work will support federally protected plants and animals and locally rare plant species.

-The successful candidates will join the Park Stewardship Restoration Manager or Restoration Specialist in a variety of resource management activities that change over the seasons.
+The successful candidates will join the Park Stewardship Restoration Managers in a variety of resource management activities that change over the seasons.
 Duties vary by team.
 Proportions are approximate:

 • 50% - Remove invasive species using hand tools, power tools, herbicide, and other methods.